Softomate Solutions logoSoftomate Solutions logo

 Week 6-8: Go-live and optimisation.
 Production deployment, 7-day monitoring period with daily conversation log review, system prompt adjustments to improve handling of unexpected question types.
 Final handover including API credentials documentation, conversation log access training and escalation procedure documentation.

 Odoo Live Chat is a human-staffed messaging tool that connects website visitors to a support or sales agent via the Odoo Discuss module.
 An AI chatbot integration uses a large language model to respond autonomously to visitor messages, without any human in the conversation loop.
-The AI chatbot handles routine enquiries 24 hours a day, writes leads to Odoo CRM automatically via crm.lead.create(), and queries live Odoo product data: none of which the Odoo Live Chat module does natively.
+The AI chatbot can handle routine enquiries 24 hours a day, write leads to Odoo CRM automatically, and query live Odoo product data — none of which the Odoo Live Chat module does natively.

 Yes, in multi-module configurations.
-When the chatbot identifies a conversation that has reached the point of a specific product request with a defined quantity, it calls execute_kw to create a draft sale.order record in Odoo linked to the CRM lead.
+When the chatbot identifies a conversation that has reached the point of a specific product request with a defined quantity, it can create a draft sale.order record in Odoo linked to the CRM lead.
 All chatbot-created quotations are created in draft state and flagged for human review before being sent to the customer.
-The chatbot does not confirm or send quotations autonomously: this decision point is always kept with the sales team.
+The chatbot does not confirm or send quotations autonomously — this decision point is always kept with the sales team.

-Questions outside the chatbot's defined scope trigger a structured escalation response.
+Questions outside the chatbot's defined scope — for example, questions about bespoke pricing, technical specifications not in Odoo, or account-specific billing queries — trigger a structured escalation response.
 The chatbot acknowledges the question, explains that a team member will need to answer it directly, and offers to capture the visitor's contact details and create a CRM lead with the specific question logged.
 The escalation path and the language used are configured during the project scoping phase.

 Yes.
-A single chatbot AI core with a single Odoo API connector deploys across multiple channels simultaneously.
-The website widget and WhatsApp Business API share the same conversational AI and write leads to the same Odoo CRM pipeline via the same crm.lead.create() call.
-Channel-specific behaviour is handled in the deployment layer, not the core AI layer.
+A single chatbot AI core with a single Odoo API connector can be deployed across multiple channels simultaneously.
+The website widget and WhatsApp Business API share the same conversational AI and write leads to the same Odoo CRM pipeline.
+Channel-specific behaviour — for example, using WhatsApp message templates for the initial outreach or formatting responses for the constraints of a WhatsApp message — is handled in the channel deployment layer, not the core AI layer.
 Adding WhatsApp Business API to an existing website chatbot integration is an additional £1,200.

 The chatbot uses a dedicated Odoo API user account created specifically for the integration.
-In Odoo 16, 17 and 18, this account is authenticated via OAuth 2.0 scoped API keys: a read key covering product.template, stock.quant and res.partner, and a write key covering crm.lead and mail.message only.
-The account has no access to financial data, payroll, purchase orders or any other Odoo module outside the defined scope.
+This account is assigned a custom security group with the minimum permissions required: read access to product.template, stock.quant, res.partner; write access to crm.lead and mail.message.
+The API user does not have access to financial data, payroll, purchase orders or any other Odoo module outside the defined scope.
+The account is authenticated via OAuth 2.0, not username and password.

-When a visitor asks about a product's availability, the chatbot calls execute_kw on stock.quant to get the current available quantity.
-If the quantity is zero or negative, the chatbot states that the product is out of stock and offers alternatives.
-The alternative product logic is configured using either a manually defined substitution map or an automatic Odoo product category query that returns in-stock items from the same category.
+When a visitor asks about a product that has zero or negative available quantity in stock.quant, the chatbot provides an honest answer — stating that the product is currently out of stock — and offers alternatives.
+The alternative product logic is configured during the project using either a manually defined substitution map or an automatic Odoo product category query that returns in-stock items from the same category.
 The chatbot can also offer to notify the visitor when the product returns to stock, creating a CRM lead tagged with the specific product interest for follow-up.

 All personal data collected by the chatbot (name, email, phone) is subject to UK GDPR requirements.
-The chatbot captures explicit consent before any personal data is written to Odoo via crm.lead.create(), with the consent timestamp and consent text stored on the crm.lead record.
-Data minimisation rules are applied: the chatbot does not collect more personal data than is necessary for the stated purpose.
+The chatbot captures explicit consent before any personal data is written to Odoo, with the consent timestamp and consent text stored on the crm.lead record.
+Data minimisation rules are applied — the chatbot does not collect more personal data than is necessary for the stated purpose.
 Retention schedules for unconverted leads (typically 12 months) can be configured as an Odoo scheduled action.
 A UK GDPR data processing addendum is provided with every chatbot integration project.

 Deen Dayal Yadav is the founder of Softomate Solutions, a London AI automation agency based in Stanmore.
 He has delivered over 200 AI automation and Odoo integration projects for UK businesses.

-An Odoo AI chatbot integration replaces one of the most labour-intensive workflows in a sales operation: the routine product enquiry that requires a human to look up information in Odoo and type a reply.
-The chatbot resolves 60-70 per cent of routine inbound enquiries without human escalation after eight weeks of knowledge tuning.
-Every qualified conversation is written to Odoo CRM via crm.lead.create() with source, a 1-10 intent score and a full conversation log, giving the sales team a richer dataset than manual entry would ever produce.
+An Odoo AI chatbot integration replaces one of the most labour-intensive workflows in a sales operation — the routine product enquiry that requires a human to look up information in Odoo and type a reply — with an autonomous system that does the same job faster, more consistently, and at any hour of the day.
+The chatbot handles 60-70 per cent of routine inbound enquiries without human involvement.
+Every qualified conversation is written to Odoo CRM with source, intent score and a full conversation log, giving the sales team a richer dataset than manual entry would ever produce.
 A focused integration covering Odoo CRM and product queries goes live in five to eight weeks from project kickoff.
 Projects start at £4,500.

 Sources: